igdvorov/igdvorov/README.md

 - 👋 Hi, I’m @yukiisoya23
-- 👀 I’m interested in webleaning
+- 👀 I’m interested in web dev
 - 🌱 I’m currently learning vanila js ,react, angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -